“Me, I do what I can and I pray to God”

 The self-proclamation of a privileged relationship with God short-circuits the urgent work of diagnosing the dying Burundi patient through consultation to bring out clear-cut options on which to debate and arbitrate.
 To refuse to leave room for the opposing opinion is to cut off the wings of the intelligence which only unfold in doubt and shaken certainties.

-This variant of the “chosen people” revisits the past in the maquis over and over again in order to glorify it.
+This variant of the “chosen people” revisits the past in the maquis over and over once more in order to glorify it.
 President Ndayishimiye joined, Thursday, July 28, members of the Cndd-Fdd party in Ngozi in the ecumenical prayer of thanksgiving.
 Today’s theme: “Members of the Cndd-Fdd party, be careful not to forget what the Lord has done to us in the past. » The Head of State gave his testimony: “During the struggle, God stayed with us.
 It is time to give thanks to God, who has guided us throughout the battlefield.”
 The time of “divine revelation” takes precedence over the political time which presses the pause button when the hour strikes to take stock with an uncompromising look at the present.

 Contrary to the spiritual quest – to make believers grow and translate into works -, the quest for identity values bigotry – collective prayer as a prelude to the said conference-debate -, and relegates work to the background as a value and sine qua condition. not development.
 We turn to “Ejo ni heza” (Tomorrow will be better), the worst becoming the engine of hope.